 Discuss Jan Turnquist's performance and what students learned about the Revolutionary War and colonial times.
-Have students write a newspaper article that could have been published in the 1770s.
-Have students transcribe the articles to paper that has been soaked in tea water.
-Have students present their articles to the rest of the class.
+Have students write a newspaper article that could have been published in the 1770s and share them with the rest of the class.

 CURRICULUM LINKS: